Sunday, April 30, 2017

 The Mona Lisa is so popular it almost can't be perceived.
 Like Grant Wood's "American Gothic."
 You see it and think of the parodies.
 To be honest, I enjoyed Da Vinci's "Portrait de la Femme" in the next room far more than the Mona Lisa.
 I can't tell if the painting is substantively finer, or just less familiar, which are pretty much the same thing in the art world.
 Nothing kills a work more than over-exposure, and attention has in essence ruined the Mona Lisa.
 The Mona Lisa's smile is famously enigmatic, but this unknown woman seemed, to me, downright chilly, even hostile.
 As if she's saying, "Go ahead, fawn over the bitch in the next room."
 I looked for a postcard in the gift shop of her, but of course there were none to be had, among the hundreds and hundreds of duplicates of M.L.

 This has to be a transitional phase, all this picture taking.
 A little gap between the time when we used film, which cost money, and limited our number of shots, and the time when we wear some device that constantly films our surroundings, as a matter of security.
-No wonder we revere the past, or at least our ragged perceptions of what it might have been like.
+No wonder we revere the past, or at least our ragged perceptions of what it might have been.

 Saturday, April 29, 2017